Lagrangian skeleta of very affine complete intersections: Batyrev--Borisov mirror construction

-Note that if we take our polytope $P$ in Lemma \ref{lemma:triang_fns} to be reflexive, we can ensure that the star-shaped triangulation we construct is refined (since the origin is the only interior lattice point of $P$ in this case, it suffices to start from a refined triangulation of $\partial P$).
-Note that we can not, in general, force the triangulation to be unimodular, since the faces of $\partial P$ need not admit a coherent unimodular triangulation.
+\begin{example} Inducing a regular unimodular triangulation is sufficient, but not necessary for ensuring that the corresponding $h$ is refined (if we take a $P=\conv(\pm2e_1,\pm2e_2)$ and $A=P\cap M$ with $h(0)=0$, $h(\pm2e_j)=2$ and $h(\alpha)>2$ for all other points $\alpha \in A$, this will give a refined triangulating function for which the simplices are non-unimodular).
+More generally, it is enough to ask that every simplex in $\mT$ contains no lattice points in $A$ other than its vertices; conversely, given any refined triangulating function, we can take $A'\subset A$ to be the set of points $\alpha \in A$ that are vertices in $\mT$, then $h|_{A'}$ will also be a refined triangulating function where all the simplices are `minimal' in this sense. \end{example}

-In what follows, we will often need to choose a refined triangulating function as an auxiliary piece of data.
-In particular, for $\Delta=\Delta_1+\dots+\Delta_r$ and $\nabla=\nabla_1+\dots+\nabla_r$ dual nef partitions, pick two centred refined triangulating functions
+Note that if we take our polytope $P$ in Lemma \ref{lemma:triang_fns} to be reflexive, we can ensure that the centred triangulating function that we construct is also refined (since the origin is the only interior lattice point of $P$ in this case, it suffices to start from a refined triangulation of $\partial P$).
+Note that we can not, in general, force the triangulation to be unimodular, since the faces of $\partial P$ need not admit a regular unimodular triangulation.